telerik/fiddler-everywhere-docs/capture-traffic/capture-from-remote-pc.md

 1. Enable the remote connections of Fiddler Everywhere through **Settings** > **Connections** > **Allow remote devices to connect**.
 Combine it with **Keep it ON after app restart** if you want to persist the setting for subsequent application startups.

-    >tip Behind the scenes, enabling the **Allow remote devices to connect** option opens the Fiddler Everywhere port on the host machine for inbound and outbound connections.
+    >tip Behind the scenes, enabling the **Allow remote devices to connect** option opens the Fiddler Everywhere port on the host machine for inbound connections.
 The default port is **8866**, but you can change its value through the **Settings > Connections > Fiddler listens on port** option.

 1. Check the local IP address of the Fiddler Everywhere application host.
 You can use [the connection status on the lower right-hand side]({%slug connections-section%}) to get the host IP address.
 Alternatively, you can get the host IP address using a terminal command like **ipconfig**/ **ifconfig** (depending on the OS).